marlonrichert/zsh-autocomplete/README.md

 ```shell
 zstyle ':autocomplete:*' groups always
 ```
-**WARNING:** Enabling this setting can potentially decrease autocompletion performance.
+**WARNING:** Enabling this setting can significantly decrease responsiveness.

 ## Customize the autocompletion messages
 You can customize the various completion messages shown.